sriramab/gamamanual/G__OptimizingModels.md

 ```
 agent closest_agent <- a_container_containing_agent with_min_of (each distance_to self);
 ```
-But it is much faster if your container is large, as it will query the agents using a spatial index (instead of browsing through the whole container).
+But it is much faster **if your container is large**, as it will query the agents using a spatial index (instead of browsing through the whole container).
+Note that in some cases, when you have a small number of agents, the first syntax will be faster.
 The same applies for the other operators.

 Now consider a very common case: you need to restrict the agents being queried, not to a container, but to a species (which, actually, acts as a container in most cases).
 For instance, you want to know which predator is the closest to the current agent.
 If we apply the pattern above, we would write:
 ```
-predator closest_ predator <- predator with_min_of (each distance_to self);
+predator closest_predator <- predator with_min_of (each distance_to self);
 ```
 or
 ```
-predator closest_ predator <- list(predator) closest_to self;
+predator closest_predator <- list(predator) closest_to self;
 ```

 But these two operators can be painfully slow if your species has many instances (even in the second form).
 In that case, always prefer using **directly** the species as the left member:
 ```
 predator closest_ predator <- predator closest_to self;
 ```
 Not only is the syntax clearer, but the speed gain can be phenomenal because, in that case, the list of instances is not used (we just check if the agent is an instance of the left species).
-Take a look at the diagrams in Issue668 (on Google Code).
-Impressive, uh ?

 However, what happens if one wants to query instances belonging to 2 or more species ?
-If we follow our reasoning, the immediate way to write it would be (if predator 1 and predator 2 are two species.
-Note that we don't even consider the **with\_min\_of** operator here):
+If we follow our reasoning, the immediate way to write it would be (if predator 1 and predator 2 are two species):
 ```
 agent closest_agent <- (list(predator1) + list(predator2)) closest_to self;
 ```